MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 class MrFixUI:

+    insert_from_clipboard(driver, input_xpath):
+    # This method for inserting text from the clipboard into the input field
+    # on a web page in the field with xpath = input_xpath

     delete_disable_attribute(driver, element_xpath):
     # - this method delete attribute "disable" of element with xpath = element_xpath, if this attribute exists, and return True or error's text